Harri Hemila

 Vitamin C was first produced in large amounts from Paprika

-Vitamin C was identified in the 1930s by Albert Szent-Györgyi, who received his Nobel Prize partly for this work.
-He found that paprika is a particularly rich source of the vitamin, which made it possible to produce kilograms of it for research purposes ([1963] Annu Rev Biochem 32: 1–14).
+Vitamin C was identified in the 1930s by Albert Szent-Gyorgyi, who received his Nobel Prize partly for this work.
+He found that paprika is a particularly rich source of the vitamin, which made it possible to produce kilograms of it for research purposes ([1963] Annu Rev Biochem 32: 1-14).
 Nowadays, the most convenient way to increase vitamin C intake is by way of 500-mg tablets, but further research is needed to explore the conditions in which supplementation may be beneficial.

-Papers by and about: Albert Szent-Gyorgyi
+Papers by and about:

 Charles King did important research on vitamin C before Szent-Gyorgyi identified it.

-Papers by and about: Charles Glenn King
+Papers by and about:

 In 1971, Linus Pauling published a meta-analysis of 4 placebo-controlled trials in which at least 0.1 g/day of vitamin C was administered regularly to the study group.
-Pauling concluded that there was strong evidence that vitamin C decreased ‘integrated morbidity’ due to colds (P = 0.000022).
+Pauling concluded that there was strong evidence that vitamin C decreased "integrated morbidity" due to colds (P = 0.000022).

-Papers by and about: Linus Pauling
+Papers by and about Linus Pauling

 Summary of Paulings work on vitamin C and colds

-Frederick Klenner and Robert Cathcart wrote a series of case reports on using vitamin C in high doses
+Frederick Klenner and Robert Cathcart wrote a series of interesting case reports of using vitamin C in high doses and Irwin Stone summarized the early literature on vitamin C in his book

-Suomenkielisiä C-vitamiinia käsitteleviä kirjoituksia useiden kirjoittajien kirjoittamana
+Suomenkielisiä C-vitamiinia käsitteleviä kirjoituksia eri kirjoittajien kirjoittamana

-(Finnish papers on vitamin C)
+Finnish papers on vitamin C

 Collection of links to papers describing the Chandra case